Smriti Irani

+Her paternal family includes Punjabi and Marathi heritage, while her maternal family has a Bengali heritage.
+Irani joined as a BJP karyakarta in 2003 and since then has completed more than 22 years in the BJP.
+With over three-generation family of party supporters, from her grandfather as a swayamsevak, and mother as a BJP booth activist, it highlights that her relationship with the party is familial.

+A prominent leader of Bharatiya Janata Party, she had been a member of the Indian parliament from 2011 to 2024, serving in the Rajya Sabha from Gujarat from 2011 to 2019 and from 2019 to 2024 as a member of the Lok Sabha from the Amethi constituency in Uttar Pradesh.
+She was also the National President of the BJP Mahila Morcha (the party's women's wing) from 2010 to 2013.
+Apart from this, Irani has been National Secretary (two terms), National-President Women's Wing and National Executive Member for five terms.

+In the 2019 elections, she gained the Amethi constituency by defeating opposition leader Rahul Gandhi, then-president of the Indian National Congress, whose family members had represented the constituency for the previous four decades.
+She is the only non-Gandhi female politician to have completed five years in Amethi constituency.
+She subsequently lost the constituency to long time Indian National Congress worker Kishori Lal Sharma in the 2024 elections.

 Early and personal life

-She was born as Smriti Malhotra, the daughter of a half-Punjabi, half-Maharashtrian Hindu father, Ajay Kumar Malhotra, and a Bengali Hindu mother, Shibani née Bagchi.
-She is the oldest of three sisters.
-She has been a part of the Rashtriya Swayamsevak Sangh (RSS) from childhood, her grandfather was an RSS swayamsevak and her mother was a member of Jana Sangh.
+She was born as Smriti Malhotra, the daughter of a half-Punjabi, half-Marathi Hindu father, Ajay Kumar Malhotra, and a Bengali Hindu mother, Shibani née Bagchi.
+She is the eldest among three sisters.
+Her mother was a member of Jana Sangh and her grandfather was associated with Rashtriya Swayamsevak Sangh.

-Smriti was educated at the Holy Child Auxilium School, New Delhi, which is run by Catholic nuns.
+She was educated at the Holy Child Auxilium School, New Delhi, which is run by Catholic nuns.
 Later, she enrolled in School of Open Learning at University of Delhi.
 In 2019, she revealed that she had written her first year B.Com. exams from that institution, but had not completed the three-year degree course.

-In 2001, Smriti married a Parsi businessman, Zubin Irani.
+In 2001, she married a Parsi businessman, Zubin Irani.
 In October the same year, the couple had their first child, a son named Zohr.
 In September 2003, the couple had their second child, a daughter named Zoish.
-Smriti is also a stepmother to Shanelle who is Zubin Irani's daughter from his previous marriage to Mona Irani, a coordinator and former beauty contestant.
+Irani is also a stepmother to Shanelle who is Zubin Irani's daughter from his previous marriage to Mona Irani, a coordinator and former beauty contestant.

-In 2018, responding to queries about her faith, she stated that she is a practicing Hindu married to a practicing Zoroastrian, and that wearing sindoor is her belief as a Hindu.
+In 2018, responding to queries about her faith, she stated that she is a practising Hindu married to a practising Zoroastrian, and that wearing sindoor is her belief as a Hindu.